Automated Clustering and Program Repair for Introductory Programming Assignments: Related Work

-Prophet~\cite{Prophet} mines database of successful patches and uses them to repair defects in large, real-world applications.
-However, it is unclear how this approach would be applicable to educational setting.
-SearchRepair~\cite{SearchRepair} mines database of correct code and uses them to repair programs drawn from introductory programming course.
-However, SearchRepair repairs 49\% of programs and the paper does not report either the time required for repairs, neither how useful these repairs are in education, so applicability to interactive teaching setting, which is the goal of our work, is questionable.
+Prophet~\cite{Prophet} mines a database of successful patches and uses these patches to repair defects in large, real-world applications.
+However, it is unclear how this approach would be applicable to our educational setting.
+SearchRepair~\cite{SearchRepair} mines a body of code for short snippets that it uses for repair.
+However, SearchRepair has different goals than our work and has not been used or evaluated in introductory education.
+Angelic Debugging~\cite{AngelicDebugging} is an approach that identifies \emph{at most one} faulty expression in the program and tries to replace it with a correct \emph{value} (instead of \emph{replacement expression}).

-A different approaches are based on program mutation~\cite{Debroy:2010}, or genetic programming~\cite{Arcuri:2008, Forrest:2009} that combine mutation with crossing operators, and choose repairs based on a fitness function.
-However the search space for mutants is huge; our approach is more systematic in search for repair.

-\textsc{Qlose}~\cite{qlose} is approach to automatically repair programs in education based on different program distances.
-The idea to consider different semantic distances is very interesting, however the paper reports only a very small initial evaluation (on 11 programs), and \textsc{Qlose} is able to generate small repairs of RHS expressions, based on simple templates.

-\paragraph{Program Equivalence} Translation Validation~\cite{Pnueli:98,Necula:2000} is an approach for checking equivalence of the original program and a result of compilation or optimization, using a simulation-relation between variables of the two programs to demonstrate equivalence, and heuristics and knowledge about performed transformations to derive a simulation relation.
-Lahiri et.al.~\cite{Lahiri2015} apply automated differential program verification to show that an approximate program does not diverge significantly from a reference implementation.